Crvena Zvezda–Partizan basketball rivalry: 1946–1992: Yugoslavia

 The first official game between Crvena zvezda and Partizan was held on 6 September 1946 in Belgrade.
 Partizan won with a 24–21 score.

 2006 onward: Serbia

-Two clubs, Crvena Zvezda and Partizan, won all national titles in the Serbian league since its inaugural season in 2006.
-Partizan won the first eight titles, until the 2013–14 season, while Crvena Zvezda won the next seven seasons, concluding with the 2021–22 season.
+Two clubs, Crvena zvezda and Partizan, won all national titles in the Serbian league since its inaugural season in 2006.
+Partizan won the first eight titles, until the 2013–14 season, while Crvena zvezda won the next nine seasons, concluding with the 2023–24 season (except 2019–20 because season was cancelled due to COVID-19).
+Partizan won title back in 2024–25 season.